zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    Northbound authentication accepts client certificates.
 The API Mediation Layer then transforms the client certificate to another method of authentication (such as a JWT token, SAF IDT, or passticket) and this new method is then accepted by southbound services.
 Currently, we do not plan to support authentication with client certificates to z/OSMF.

-4. Will you identify deprecated functionality such as passtickets? **[where will this functionality be identified? are passtickets really deprecated? first FAQ says no.]**
+4. Will you identify deprecated functionality such as passtickets?

+    Passtickets will be deprecated in V3, but they will still be supported, possibly even through to Zowe V4.

-   We plan to identify deprecated functionality.
+    We plan to identify all deprecated functionality.
 We will announce how this functionality will be identified in the near future.

 5. How do you intend to work with the the bypass scheme?